 The Importance Of Dr. Blum’s Hypothesis In Preventing Relapse

-A relapse after recovery treatment can occur because addiction is a chronic disorder.
+A relapse after addiction recovery treatment can occur because addiction is a chronic disorder.
 There is no complete cure that eliminates the chance of a relapse.
 Rather, addiction must be managed.
 The rate of relapse depends on the addictive substance.
 For example, opiate addiction has a greater than 80 percent rate of relapse.
 Alcohol relapse can range from 30 to 70 percent.
 The chance of a relapse can also depend on certain factors and varies from person to person.
 Those who have RDS have a higher rate of relapse.
 As well, this is the case for individuals who suffer from mental conditions such as bipolar disorder, depression, anxiety and schizophrenia.
 External psychological and social stressors can also contribute to a relapse.
 Even happy occasions such as holidays, weddings and celebrations can put someone at risk.

 Summit Estate Is A Leader In Relapse Prevention